Uniform number (Major League Baseball): Numbers in other places on the uniform

 In 1951, the Springfield Cubs of the International League pioneered the concept of placing numbers on the front of the jersey.
 A year later, the Brooklyn Dodgers incorporated the idea as well.
-They had previously intended to wear numbers on the front of the jersey if they made an appearance in the 1951 World Series.
-However, a walk-off home run by Bobby Thomson in the last game of a tiebreaker series against the New York Giants cost the Dodgers the pennant and a subsequent World Series appearance.

 Today, numbers on the front are common at all levels of play.
 In 1940, the Memphis Red Sox of the Negro American League wore numbers on their pants.
 The idea was also incorporated by the Houston Astros from 1975 to 1978, placing the number on their left hip.
 The Chicago White Sox also wore left hip numbers from 1982 to 1989.